SEANPNEX/FINTECH510_SEAN/025-break_encrypt_py/README.md

    character).
 This number should be the encryption key used on the text.
    It should be in the range [0,26).
 That is, the number you print should obey 0 <= answer < 26.
- - On failure, your program should print an appropriate message to the console, then exit with 1 as the error code
+ - On failure, your program should print an appropriate message to the console,
  - Name your program  `breaker.py`

 ## Hints: